Gluten Free Festive Drinks 2023: Coffee Shop Guide (dairy free too)

 Where’s my information from?

-Its all listed in either their Christmas Drinks guide or regular Drinks guide.
+A couple of them aren’t there.
+They are listed in either their Christmas Drinks guide or regular Drinks guide.
 Starbucks break their ingredients list down into each component of the drink so its easy to see how to make adaptations to make your drink gluten free.

 The Oat Milk Debate

-Lots of people handle this situation differently and at the end of the day its a totally personal choice but I thought I’d share (1) Coeliac UKs thoughts and (2) how I approach the issue:
+Everyone handles this situation differently and at the end of the day its a totally personal choice but I thought I’d share (1) Coeliac UKs thoughts and (2) how I approach the issue:

 (1) Coeliac UK: